momiji08/jamie-dotfiles/README.md

 ### Git

+To ensure version control

-> sudo pacman -S git
+`` sudo pacman -S git

+### Stow

+Allows us to have linked dotfiles in a single directory

+`` sudo pacman -S stow